Black Lives Matter in Lewisham

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-Please click below to view our current prospectus.
+Please click below to view the videos, site tour and prospectus.